 Tipping Culture in Portugal

-Tipping in Portugal differs from American customs.
-It’s not mandatory but is appreciated for good service.
-A good rule of thumb is to round up the bill at casual restaurants (5-10% at upscale establishments), round up taxi fares, and tip tour guides €5–€10 per person for a great experience.
+A good rule of thumb is to simply round up the bill at casual restaurants.
+At upscale dining establishments, leaving 5 to 10 percent is standard.
+Round up your taxi fares, and tip local tour guides €5 to €10 per person for a great experience.

 Essential Portuguese Phrases

-- Olá (Hello)
+-

-- Bom dia (Good morning)
+Bom dia: (Good morning)

-- Por favor (Please)
+Por favor: (Please)

-- Obrigado/Obrigada (Thank you – male/female speaker)
+Obrigado/Obrigada: (Thank you – male/female speaker)

-- Fala inglês?
-(Do you speak English?)
+Fala inglês?: (Do you speak English?)